In women aged above 40,

 You’ve been given a 2nd chance; make the most of it.

 Approximately 40% of heart attack victims don’t get the chance to reach the hospital, so that leaves only the survivors to benefit from advanced medical care.
-How do you know you won’t be in the first 40%?
+How do you know you won’t be in the leading 40%?

 Leg pain felt in the muscles could be a sign of a condition called peripheral artery disease (PAD).
 PAD results from blocked arteries in the legs caused by plaque buildup.
 Peripheral artery disease (PAD) is a narrowing of the peripheral arteries to the legs, stomach, arms, and head — most commonly in the arteries of the legs.
 PAD is similar to coronary artery disease (CAD).